 Why we chose the Kobo Clara HD

-The Kobo Clara HD is basically what we would expect from the next Kindle Paperwhite refresh.
-It features a gorgeous 300 PPI screen, 8GB of storage, and the battery is large enough that you should get you around a month of reading on a single charge.
+The Kobo Clara HD features a gorgeous 300 PPI screen and 8GB of storage, and the battery is large enough that you should get around a month of reading from a single charge.
 It also offers an innovative illumination feature called ComfortLight Pro that uses red and orange LEDs to illuminate the screen without the need for blue light, which can cause trouble sleeping.

 Who’s it for: Kindle users on a budget who want the best deal.

 Amazon offers a wide range of Kindles to accommodate different budgets, so you don’t have to pay $200-plus to own one.
 The basic Kindle ships with a 6-inch, 167 PPI E Ink display.
 As such, it’s good for daytime reading, but at night, you still need your reading light to see the words on the page.

 The Kindle was updated in 2016 with an improved design that comes in both black and white color options.
 It weighs just 5.7 ounces — which means it’s 16 percent lighter and 11 percent thinner than the previous model.
 It doesn’t have page-turning buttons, but the screen is touch sensitive.
 There is not much else that has changed in its design, but internally you will find double the RAM at 512MB.
 It features Bluetooth audio, which can boost accessibility with VoiceView — a tool that reads aloud everything on your screen.

 There’s 4GB of storage onboard the Kindle, which should be enough for around 3,000 ebooks.
 Amazon also added Bluetooth connectivity to the Kindle, meaning you can pair headphones and listen to Audible sections on the ebook reader.

 You will pay $80 for this Kindle if you don’t mind ads, but there is always the $100 ad-free model for those of you who can’t stand them.